Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (measured in MB per second) that can be moved across the external memory interface within a second.
-It's worked out by multiplying the interface width by the speed of its memory.
-In the case of DDR RAM, it must be multiplied by 2 again.
-If DDR5, multiply by ANOTHER 2x.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (in units of megabytes per second) that can be transported over the external memory interface within a second.
+It's worked out by multiplying the card's bus width by the speed of its memory.
+If it uses DDR RAM, it should be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
 The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
-This number is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It especially helps with AA, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
+This is worked out by multiplying the total number of texture units by the core clock speed of the chip.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in a second.
-Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly record to its local memory in a second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the amount of Raster Operations Pipelines by the clock speed of the card.
+Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly record to its local memory per second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of colour ROPs by the clock speed of the card.
 ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the ability to get to the max fill rate.
+The actual pixel fill rate also depends on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices